Marian Zapata-Rossa practices in the area of labor and employment law. Her experience includes:

 - A Day for Downtown (Volunteer)

 - Volunteer Lawyers Program (Volunteer Attorney)

-- Selected for inclusion in Southwest Super Lawyers® – Rising Stars (2014–2017: Employee Litigation: Defense)
+- Selected for inclusion in Southwest Super Lawyers® – Rising Stars (2014–present: Employee Litigation: Defense)

 - Appointed by Arizona Supreme Court Chief Justice Rebecca White Berch to serve on the Commission on Minorities in the Judiciary

 - Listed in "20 People to Know in Law" by the Phoenix Business Journal (2016)

 - Listed in Arizona’s Top Lawyers list by Arizona Business Magazine (2014: Generation Next)

 - Named a "40 Hispanic Leaders Under 40" honoree by Univision Radio and Chicanos Por La Causa, Inc.